acoomans/flask-autodoc/README.md

 ## Requirements

-Flask-Autodoc is compatible with Python versions 2 and 3; and it depends only on Flask.
+Flask-Autodoc is compatible with Python versions 2 and 3

+It depends only on Flask.

+Optionally, if _docutils_ are installed, Flask-Autodoc will attempt to render docstrings as reStructuredText (and fall back to rendering them as plain text if that fails).

 ## Install